spencertiberi/manual50/apcsp/index.md

 # AP Computer Science Principles (CSP)

 ## CS50 and College Board
 **CS50 AP** is a **College Board** endorsed curriculum for **AP Computer Science Principles (CSP)**.
-AP CSP requires the sufficient completion of two performance tasks and an exam to recieve college credit for the course.
+AP CSP requires the sufficient completion of two performance tasks and an exam to receive college credit for the course.
 This page gives additional information on how prepare your students to complete these tasks and exam sufficiently.

 The AP score for College Board is based on two performance tasks, namely the Explore Task and the Create Task, that make up the AP Digital Portfolio and an AP Exam.
 More information on the structure of AP CSP can be found at [AP Central](http://apcentral.collegeboard.com/apc/public/exam/exam_information/231726.html).

 ## Performance Tasks
-AP CSP requires the completion of two perfomance tasks, the *Explore Task* and the *Create Task*, as part of an *AP Portfolio*.
+AP CSP requires the completion of two performance tasks, the *Explore Task* and the *Create Task*, as part of an *AP Portfolio*.
 Both tasks can be accessed and submitted through the [**AP Digital Portfolio**](https://account.collegeboard.org/login/login?appId=295&DURL=https%3A%2F%2Fdigitalportfolio.collegeboard.org%2F%23instruction).
-Ruberics and sample tasks provided by College Board can be found [here](http://apcentral.collegeboard.com/apc/public/exam/exam_information/231726.html).
+Additional info, rubrics, and sample tasks provided by College Board can be found [here](http://apcentral.collegeboard.com/apc/public/exam/exam_information/231726.html).

 ### Explore Task